-BodyPart is an abstract class that implements the Part interface, in order to implement the attribute and content body definitions which Part declares.
-It does not declare attributes which set From:, To:, Subj:, Reply-To:, or other address header fields, as a Message object does.
+BodyPart is an abstract class that implements the Part interface, in order to define the attribute and content body definitions that Part declares.
+It does not declare attributes that set From, To, Subj, Reply-To, or other address header fields, as a Message object does.